DataCorrupted/peter-site/content/project/IdentityManager.md

 Is DNS safe?
 Can someone give you the wrong one and lead you to Baidu.com instead of Google.com?
 Well if you are a China Telecom's user, you run into this on a monthly basis because they hijack your DNS server to insert their ad.
 And is your communication safe?
-Till now we still have web pages communicate when HTTP where all the data is not encrypted, meaning everyone can read it.
+Till now we still have web pages communicate with HTTP where all the data is not encrypted, meaning everyone can read it.

 But do you care about that?
 No, all you need is data.